Skip to content

 land_type="timber",

-tree_type="sl" # Sawtimber only
+tree_type="sl", # Sawtimber only

 )

-print(f"Sawlog Volume: {result['estimate'][0]:,.0f} board feet")
+print(f"Sawlog Volume: {result['VOLUME_TOTAL'][0]:,.0f} board feet")

 Volume by Diameter Class